 Ingredients: Smoked salmon or trout, processed cheese slices, dill, gherkin, pickle, mayonnaise or salad cream

 The low renter par excellence.
 Use jelly and peanut butter for a sweeter alternative.

-Leftover crisps (chips), bottom of mustard jar, diluted pickle remains.
+Ingredients: Leftover crisps (chips), the bottom of the mustard jar, diluted pickle remains

 20. The French Cavalier

-Beef slices, stuffing (a mixture of onions, breadcrumbs and herbs), fried egg, capers, parsley, Worcestershire sauce, Dijon mustard.
+Ingredients: Beef slices, stuffing (a mixture of onions, breadcrumbs and herbs), fried egg, capers, parsley, Worcestershire sauce, Dijon mustard

 21. The Country Millionaire

-Served on wholemeal or homemade bread, this razzling nutritious magnificence will last you all day if eaten at just before noon (and washed down with juice, beer, ginger ale, or milk).
+Served on wholemeal or homemade bread, this razzling nutritious magnificence will last you all day if eaten just before noon (and washed down with juice, beer, ginger ale or milk).

-Stilton cheese, sliced tomato, chopped onion, lettuce, pickle, English mustard, seasoning.
+Ingredients: Stilton cheese, sliced tomato, chopped onion, lettuce, pickle, English mustard, seasoning

 22. Home Run